beeauvin/Sable/SablePulse/readme.md

 ## Thread Safety

-SablePulse is designed for heavy actor-based, multi-threaded environments:
+SablePulse is designed for use in actor-based, multi-threaded environments:

 - All pulses are immutable value types
 - All pulse data must conform to `Sendable`